Sue Kent: Early life and education

 Born in Reading, England, Kent attended St Joseph's School from 1966 to 1977.
 She later attended King James College, in Henley, and studied marketing and advertising at the University of the West of England (UWE).
 Kent later gained a sports massage qualification at the University of Wales Institute, Cardiff (Uwic).

-Kent was born with an upper limb disability caused by the drug Thalidomide, she has 8 inch arms and seven fingers.
-Kent is often seen as an ambassador for those with disabilities, showing gardening can be possible with physical limitations and encourage others to have a go whatever their ability may be.
+Kent was born with an upper limb disability called phocomelia caused by the drug Thalidomide, she has 8 inch arms and seven fingers.

 Career

 Television and shows

 Kent made her television debut on Gardeners' World in 2020 after sending a home video in of her own garden.
 It was such a hit that she became a regular presenter on the show, winning a Garden Media Award for her efforts.
+Her appearance on television has shown how gardening can be accessible to those with disabilities.

 In July 2022 Kent received a Silver Gilt medal and The People's Choice award at RHS Hampton Court Garden Festival for her garden.

 In 2023, Kent created a Platinum Award Winning Border at BBC Gardener's World Live.

 Kent is a Royal Horticultural Society ambassador for disability inclusion.

 In 2025, Kent was part of the main daytime BBC One Chelsea Flower Show presenting team.
 Kent joined the new presenting line-up for BBC's Garden Rescue programme, due to be broadcast later in the year.